SIMION® Industry standard charged particle optics simulation software.

-As an optimization, SIMION allows you place multiple PAs into a workbench.
-Each PA is Refined independently, which means that SIMION treats each PA as an independent system.
+As an optimization, SIMION allows you to place multiple PAs into a workbench.
+Each PA is Refined independently, which means that SIMION treats each PA as a completely independent system.
 The Laplace equation is solved independently on each PA rather than once globally over the entire system.
-When an ion flies through the workbench, at most one electrostatic PA instance (the highest priority one) is active (affects the ion) at a time.
+When an particle flies through the workbench, at most one electrostatic PA instance (the highest priority one) containing the particle is seen by the particle (described in Overlapping PA instances).

-Obviously, there are caveats in doing that.
+Obviously, there are caveats to breaking a system into multiple PAs.
 You need to ensure that the individual field calculations are identical to the single field calculation.
-Mainly, you need to ensure that the Laplace equation remains satisfied on and between the boundaries of the smaller potential arrays.
+Mainly, you need to ensure that the Laplace equation remains satisfied on and between the boundaries of the smaller potential arrays by appropriate boundary conditions on the edges of the PAs.
 It helps to be familar with the properties of the Laplace Equation such as the First Uniqueness Theorem.
-In general terms, the fields must "match up" between PA instances.
+In general terms, the fields must “match up” between PA instances.

-The method: If you want to use muiltiple PAs, it is recommended that you first simulate the system as a single PA as a starting point.
+The method: If you want to use multiple PAs, it is recommended that you first simulate the system as a single PA as a starting point.
 Use that to observe the fields and fringing effects to determine where it is appropriate to cut the PA so that the Refine calculation is still valid.
-You may need to establish an artificial electrode boundary on the cut PA (due to the First Uniqueness Theorem) via the Copy function mentioned below.
+There may be Dirichlet Boundary Conditions or Neumann Boundary Condition, such as a field-free region, which can serve as a convenient location in which to place an edge of a PA that also has that same boundary condition.
 Whatever you do, the fields in the multi-PA system must resemble the fields in the original single-PA system.
+There is no hard and fast rule of how to do this, as it depends on the type of geometry you have.

-The quadrupole example (http://www.simion.com/files/dmanura/quad1.html) (_Quad) in SIMION 7.0 is a good example of using multiple PAs.
+SIMION Example: quad in SIMION is a good example of using multiple PAs.
 This system has almost 2D planar symmetry on the long rods, but the entrance and exit lenses break that symmetry, so a 3D array would typically be needed.
 It would be desirable, therefore, to cut the system into three potential arrays: a 3D entrance lens, a 3D exit lens, and the rods with 2D planar symmetry (at high resolution).
 To do this, the system was first modeled as one big (but course) potential array.
 The result provided an indication of how far the fields penetrate through the entrance and exit.
 The system was then cut into three potential arrays at locations far enough away from the entrance and exit such that the fields are largely 2D symmetric along the length of the rods.

 For details, see the following: